Belhaiza/Monte-Carlo-Simulation-of-Behavioral-Epidemiological-Coevolution-Chaos-Solitons-Fractals-2025./README.md

-These are two samples of my experimental Monte Carlo simulation codes used on the paper on "Behavioral Epidemiological Coevlution, in Chaos, Solitons and Fractals, 2025.
+These are two samples of my experimental Monte Carlo simulation codes used on the paper on "Behavioral Epidemiological Coevlution.
+The paper is under review in Chaos, Solitons and Fractals, 2025.